Stanislas7/nuage/docs/physics.md

 The adapter handles the axis conversion so the renderer and HUD behave consistently.

-## 3) Legacy Custom Physics (Fallback)
+## 3) Legacy Custom Physics

-If `jsbsim.enabled` is false or missing, Nuage uses the older force-based physics stack:

-- EngineSystem -> ThrustForce
-- LiftSystem / DragSystem
-- StabilitySystem + OrientationSystem
-- GravitySystem
-- PhysicsIntegrator

-This path is intact but not the preferred model for realism.
+The legacy force-based stack (EngineSystem, ThrustForce, PhysicsIntegrator, etc.) is no longer driven by any active aircraft configuration; we only ship JSBSim aircraft now (see `assets/config/aircraft/c172p.json`).
+If you ever need to resurrect the old model you can reintroduce the physics blocks, but the runtime no longer instantiates those systems by default.

 ## 4) Aircraft Configuration (JSON + JSBSim XML)